 Conclusion – Atlantic City is just a Hype

 The casinos, whether it being Golden Nugget, Balle’s, or Caesars, are pretty much mega malls, the only difference being you can gamble.
 There is nothing really much to it other than blowing money and prostitution.
-My friend and I laughed when we saw a short Bangladeshi guy in front of us with a girl who was clearly out of his league negotiate and suddenly, she locked arms with the guy.
+My friend and I laughed when we saw a short Bangladeshi looking guy in front of us, with a girl who was clearly out of his league, negotiate and suddenly she locked arms with the guy.
 He started dancing while walking like he was the man.
-We passed by an Asian pimp who was standing with a Russian looking blonde who looked scared.
-My buddy, a Christian, met eyes with him and he gave him the nod to initiate a deal.
-I was surprised at how many hookers there were at Havana Tower since there were families there with their children.
+We passed by an Asian pimp standing with a Russian looking blonde who looked scared.
+My buddy, a Christian, met eyes with him and he gave him the nod to initiate a deal…we just continued walking.
+I was surprised at how many hookers there were at Havana Tower since there were families with children.
 Oh well, guess that’s what the culture is there.